-- 3.1 Employment stability in this context means that both sides are committed to the principle that if change is necessary and desirable it is achieved within a framework which seeks to protect and support staff and as far as possible eliminates the need for compulsory redundancies. - 3.2 This stability is likely to be achieved by timely, meaningful and open discussion of the challenges facing the Council and a system of redeployment, training and development which aims to retain skilled, committed and experienced staff. - 3.3 The Council and recognised trades unions share the aim of ensuring staff who may be affected by change are retained in employment by means of training and development opportunities to retain required skills.
+- 3.1 Employment stability in this context means that both sides are committed to the principle that if change is necessary and desirable it is achieved within a framework which seeks to protect employment and as far as possible eliminates the need for compulsory redundancies.
+Furthermore, it also seeks to support staff through consultation and transition. - 3.2 Under any restructure, there is a legal requirement to avoid any unnecessary enforced redundancy. - 3.3 This stability is likely to be achieved by timely, meaningful and open discussion of the challenges facing the Council; and a system of redeployment, training and development which aims to retain skilled, committed and experienced staff. - 3.4 The Council and recognised trades unions share the aim of ensuring staff who may be affected by change are retained in employment by means of training and development opportunities to attain required skills.
 If this aim is not achievable, every effort will be made to avoid compulsory redundancy.